SumoLogic/sumologic-documentation/docs/integrations/databases/opentelemetry/oracle-opentelemetry.md

 :::note
 Currently this app does not support collection of unified audit trail logs collected in Oracle on windows as windows event logs.
-Dashbaords **Oracle - Sys Audit Log, Oracle - Sys Audit Log - Logon Analysis, Oracle - XML Audit Log - Logon Analysis and Oracle - XML Audit Log - SQL Statement Analysis** will be populated when collecting logs for version below 21c
+Dashboards **Oracle - Sys Audit Log, Oracle - Sys Audit Log - Logon Analysis, Oracle - XML Audit Log - Logon Analysis and Oracle - XML Audit Log - SQL Statement Analysis** will be populated when collecting logs for version below 21c

 Dashboard **Oracle - Unified Audit Syslogs** will populate for audit log collected for oracle version 21c and above.
 :::